All Episodes

 Frankly, even on the economic front, he got a lot of grief about trade from even fellow Republicans while traveling in the Midwest.

-So today felt like an attempt and you could even hear it.
+So today felt like an attempt, and you could even hear it.

-He kept veering from his remarks and then going back to the remarks and extending them even longer, but all in a sense of trying really hard to say, hey, please pay attention to the economic story and ignore all the other stuff.
+Kept veering from his remarks and then going back to the remarks and extending them even longer, but all in a sense of trying really hard to say, hey, please pay attention to the economic story and ignore all the other stuff.

 I get it.